-If you have plenty of property and intend to try to oppose or annul the bankruptcy (by paying out all the debts and expenses to date) you need to let the trustee know immediately in writing so that they can minimise the work they do in relation to the bankrupt estate (which will help reduce the amount you may ultimately have to pay).
+If you intend to try to oppose or annul the bankruptcy (by paying out all the debts and expenses to date) you need to let the trustee know immediately in writing so that they can minimise the work they do in relation to the bankrupt estate (which will help reduce the amount you may ultimately have to pay).

 FILE A STATEMENT OF AFFAIRS!

 Once you have been made bankrupt (that is a Sequestration Order has been made against you) you must file a Statement of Affairs.
 There are several very good reasons to do this:

 - You are obliged to by law – it is an offence not to

 - Even if you are thinking about applying to set aside or annul your bankruptcy, a completed Statement of Affairs may be necessary for the Court to make a decision about that

 - The usual 3 years and 1 day until discharge from bankruptcy does not start to run until you have filed your Statement of Affairs.

 WARNING: IF YOU DO NOT FILE A STATEMENT OF AFFAIRS YOU MAY REMAIN BANKRUPT FOREVER!